jara001/f1tenth-rules/rules_v3.md

 - The inspection of the vehicles is done in a dedicated time-frame.
 - The inspection is done by the race referees.
-- The inspection has to be completed before the Qualification and after any significant changes to the cars hardware or algorithms during any of the days of the event.
+- The inspection has to be completed before the Qualification.
+    - Any significant changes to the cars hardware may void the inspection.
+    - Teams are advised to inform the organizers prior to these changes.
 - When a hardware list is submitted as a part of the registration, the car is checked to match these parameters.
     - Organizers may also approve using cars that do not match their parameters.
 - Car that is not inspected is not allowed to be used in the competition.